tomas-fer/HybSeqCourse/README.md

 # HybSeqCourse
-scripts and data for HybSeqCourse in Prague (January 2020)
+scripts and data for HybSeqCourse in Prague